freenet/freenet-core/docs/src/dev-guide.md

 In order to create a contract, the first thing that we need is to write the code for our container contract.
 This is a shell contract that will be deployed in the network in order to access the content of our web application.

-The `new` command has created the source ready to be modified for us, in your favourite editor open the following file:
+The `new` command has created the source ready to be modified for us, in your favorite editor open the following file:

 ```
 $ ./container/src/lib.rs
 ```

-In this case, and for simplicity sake, the contract won't be performing any functions, but in a real contract this contract would be including some basic security functionality, e.g. verifiying that whoever is trying to update the contract has the required credentials.
+In this case, and for simplicity's sake, the contract won't be performing any functions, but in a real contract, this contract would be including some basic security functionality, e.g. verifying that whoever is trying to update the contract has the required credentials.

-> **TODO:** Point to included stdlib functionality to generate safe contract containers.

-In order to make our contract unique so it doesn't collide with an existing contract, we can generate a random signature that will be embeeded with the contract.
+To make our contract unique so it doesn't collide with an existing contract, we can generate a random signature that will be embedded with the contract.

-      🛈 What would happen in case of collision with an existing contract?
-(That would be if we try to publish a contract which has the same exact combination of code and parameters.)
+      🛈 What would happen in case of a collision with an existing contract?
+(That would be if we try to publish a contract that has the same combination of code and parameters.)
 Then it would fail to publish our contract in the network and would get a rejection because we would be trying to update an existing contract.
 And we would have to make a slight change in the code/parameters so this collision is avoided.

-In order to make this work, there needs to exist a type, which requires (this can be only done once, at the top level of the library crate) implementing the `ContracInterface` trait from the locutus-stdlib.
+To make this work, there needs to exist a type, which requires (this can be only done once, at the top level of the library crate) implementing the `ContractInterface` trait from the locutus-stdlib.
 For example in the `lib.rs` file we will write the following:

 ```rust,noplayground
 use locutus_stdlib::prelude::*;